 To determine if you are intoxicated, a police officer will search for probable cause.
 If there is probable cause, you may be subjected to a breathalyzer.

-Talk to an Upper Peninsula Attorney About Different Types of Gun Charges
+Talk to an Upper Peninsula Lawyer About Different Types of Gun Charges